New York, NY 10006

-A common cause of neck pain, especially in older patients, is cervical stenosis.
+Cervical Stenosis is a common cause of neck pain, especially in older patients.
 Cervical stenosis is a narrowing of the spinal canal in the neck area or upper part of the spine.
-This narrowing places pressure on the spinal cord.
-While some patients are born with this narrowing, most cases of cervical stenosis occur to patients over the age of 50 and are the result of aging and "wear and tear" on the spine.
+This narrowing places pressure or otherwise compresses the spinal cord.
+While a small percentage of patients are born with this narrowing, most cases of cervical stenosis occur to patients over the age of 50 and are the result of aging and "wear and tear" on the spine.

 The symptoms of cervical spinal stenosis may include the following: